PRIVATE WATER SYSTEMS

 a contamination condition when in use or in transporting water to final delivery points.

 Water system evaluation for real estate transfers: When homeowners sell their property, many lending institutions require that the water system be evaluated/inspected to assure the system is functioning properly and will provide safe water for the new buyer through the collection of a water sample.
 Our Health Department staff conducts dozens of these evaluations and water sampling annually.
-For more information, visit our Evaluation Request page.
+For more information, call our office at 330-723-9523.

 Dealing with water issues if the power goes out